PostgREST/postgrest-docs/configuration.rst

 db-channel
 ----------

-  The name of the notification channel that PostgREST uses to re read the config file and reload the schema cache.
-For more information, see :ref:`schema_reloading`.
+  The name of the notification channel that PostgREST uses for :ref:`schema_reloading` and configuration reloading.

 .. _db-channel-enabled: